urho3d/urho3d/Readme.txt

 DirectX headers.
 They can be copied to a MinGW installation from the following
 package: http://www.libsdl.org/extras/win32/common/directx-devel.tar.gz

-When using Xcode on Mac OS X, select the i386 architecture before building.
+When using Xcode on Mac OS X, select the i386 architecture before building (CMake should already select this when generating the Xcode project).
 Compiling Urho3D as 64-bit is not supported.

 After the build is complete, the programs can be run from the Bin directory.